-- This soul clung with absolute devotion to the Word and Wisdom of God, so close, in fact, that it became "God in all its acts and feeling and thoughts..." - Thoroughly infused Christ, the Word and Wisdom of God, this soul was used by God to establish contact with the fallen souls that were now human. - The incarnate version of this soul was Jesus. - Jesus juggled his humanity and divinity because he "so chose to love righteousness as to cling to it unchangeably and inseparably in accordance with the immensity of its love..."
+- One soul did not fail.
+This soul clung with absolute devotion to the Word and Wisdom of God, so close, in fact, that it became "God in all its acts and feeling and thoughts..." - Thoroughly infused Christ, the Word and Wisdom of God, this soul was used by God to establish contact with the fallen souls that were now human. - The incarnate version of this soul was Jesus. - Jesus juggled his humanity and divinity because he "so chose to love righteousness as to cling to it unchangeably and inseparably in accordance with the immensity of its love..."